Mostafa2115/Mostafa2115/README.md

  ## 🚀 About Me

 👋 Hey there!
-I'm **Mostafa Mahmoud** — a curious mind and passionate **Full-Stack .NET Developer** who loves turning coffee ☕ into clean, elegant, and functional code.
+I'm passionate **Full-Stack .NET Developer** who loves turning coffee ☕ into clean and functional code.

-💡 I’m all about crafting **beautiful, scalable, and user-focused web experiences** — combining the power of **.NET** on the backend with the creativity of **React.js** on the frontend.
+💡 I craft scalable, user-focused web apps, blending the power of .NET with the creativity of **React.js**.

-⚙️ I enjoy the full development journey — from sketching an idea, designing its architecture, to writing the final line of code that makes it come alive.
+⚙️ From idea to deployment, I enjoy building things that truly work and look great.

-🌱 Currently exploring advanced concepts in **Full Stack .NET Development**, diving deeper into performance optimization, clean architecture, and modern UI design.
+🌱 Currently diving deeper into clean architecture, performance optimization, and modern UI design.

-✨ My motto: *“Build.
+✨ Motto: “Build.
 Break.
 Learn.
-Repeat.”*
+Repeat.”

 💬 *Always open to new challenges and collaborations.*

+📄 Explore my journey, projects, and experience: [**My CV**](https://flowcv.com/resume/rh8fe90babm9)

 ---

-### 🌐 My Work

-📄 Explore my journey, projects, and experience: [**My CV**](https://flowcv.com/resume/rh8fe90babm9)

 ### 🤝🏻 Connect with me:
 <p align="left">